What Sweepstakes Prize Winners Need to Know about 1099 Forms

 What do boring tax forms have to do with the thrill of winning sweepstakes prizes?
 It turns out that every successful sweeper needs to know a little bit about 1099 forms, how they work, and when you can expect to get them.

-If you enter sweepstakes regularly, sooner or later you are going to win a prize.
+If you enter sweepstakes regularly, sooner or later you're going to win a prize.
 If you live in the United States, you will be paying taxes on your prizes, and that usually means dealing with a 1099-MISC form.

 If you win any prize worth more than $600, you should receive a 1099 form for it.
 You may also receive 1099s for smaller prizes, especially if the sponsor asked you to fill out an affidavit before they sent the prize to you.

 The 1099-MISC form is used to report miscellaneous payments to non-employees.
-Sweepstakes prizes are treated like regular income by the IRS and are considered to be miscellaneous payments.
+Sweepstakes prizes are treated as regular income by the IRS, and are therefore considered to be miscellaneous payments.
 And of course, winning a prize doesn't make you an employee of the sponsor, so you are a non-employee for tax purposes.

 As the IRS puts it, companies "include amounts paid to a winner of a sweepstakes not involving a wager" on their 1099 forms.
 (Gambling and lottery winnings are treated differently than sweepstakes prizes, and those winners do not receive 1099 forms.)